xlhd19980327/lipidIntegratedAnalysis/README.md

 After the comment, there is a function that will offer optional arguments to clients.
 - **Control flow WARNING** will be comment in a line with following words:
 "!!!!!Control flow WARNING".
-Details are shown in the "Script style" corresponding section
+Details are shown in the "Script style" corresponding section.
+- **Developer notes** refer to some info given to developers.
+They will info the developers to do some specific actions to the following codes.
+The comment info will start with a "!!!!!DEV: ".
+In the ultimate version, these codes may be revised in someways.

 ### Script style
 - **PROGRAM EXIT!** In some situation, scripts may use "stop()" function to make program exit.
 These scripts may contain the words "PROGRAM EXIT!".